 Our funding partners pay you a weekly stipend for your work, the labs get you to help answer pressing questions, and -most importantly- your students get a teacher that knows how science works in the real world.
 Everybody wins!

-Summer 2020 was a little different than previous summers due to the COVID-19 pandemic.
-But thanks to the hard work and dedication of our lab site partners, we were able to shift to virtual placements.
+Summer 2020 and 2021 were a little different than previous summers due to the COVID-19 pandemic.
+Thanks to the hard work and dedication of our lab site partners, we were able to shift to virtual placements.
 We’re hopeful that summer 2022 will see a return to in-person placements.

 I’m excited to meet new people, make new friends, and do some real work in an actual laboratory.”